 On a Friday night after having dinner.
 We stumbled on Zaza Lounge when we saw a long line of people waiting outside to get in the place.
 Out of curiosity, we went to go check it out.
 It was $15 to get in, which included an open bar.
 Zaza was very high energy, and the crowd was singing and dancing to reggaeton music all night.
 The DJ did mix in a little bit of Top 40 music during the night.

 #3 La Septima

-Panama City has plenty of rooftops all over the place.
 One of the rooftops that we visited was called Tantalo.
-It's one of the first rooftop bars in the Casco Viejo area, and it's still going strong.
-It's one of the few places that is also open every day of the week.
-We decided to hang out here for a little while on a Sunday night since a lot of places were closed.
-It was a fairly decent crowd and had more of a chill atmosphere going on.
+It's in the Casco Viejo area, and it's one of the places opened every day of the week.
+We hung out here for a bit Sunday night since a lot of other places were closed.
+There was a decent crowd and had more of a chill atmosphere going on.

 #5 Gatto Blanco

-After leaving Chupitos 507 on a Thursday night, we came across Gatto Blanco.
-It is a rooftop bar located in Casco Viejo.
-It had a laid back vibe to it where it seemed like the DJ played mostly soft EDM.
-Although it was a very calm atmosphere, they had a nice sized crowd for a Thursday night, along with some good drinks.
+Gatto Blanco is another rooftop bar in the Casco Viejo area.
+It had more of a laid-back vibe where the DJ played a lot of soft EDM music.
+Although it was a very calm atmosphere, they had a nice crowd for a Thursday night, along with some good drinks.